KDPH-LD

-KDPH-LD (channel 48) is a low-power religious television station in Phoenix, Arizona, United States, owned and operated by the Daystar Television Network.
+KDPH-LD (channel 48) is a low-power television station in Phoenix, Arizona, United States, owned and operated by the Daystar Television Network.
 The station's transmitter is located atop South Mountain on the city's south side.

 Daystar's presence in Phoenix dates to 2000, but the low-power license began in 1989 as the first Telemundo affiliate for Phoenix, originally on channel 64.
 Despite being a low-power station, the station, later known as KDRX-LP and KDRX-CA, produced local news programming.
 In 2002, Telemundo itself acquired KDRX and the co-owned Telemundo station in Tucson, KHRR.
 Telemundo and Daystar agreed in 2005 to an unusual license and facility swap; Telemundo traded a full-power station in Holbrook, Arizona, KPHZ, and the low-power channel 48 for its full-power KDTP (channel 39), which was accompanied by the redesignation of channel 39 for commercial use.
-This allowed Telemundo to compete more effectively with Univision in Phoenix.
+This allowed Telemundo to compete more effectively with Univision in Phoenix when Telemundo moved to channel 39 as KTAZ in July 2006.

 History

-An original construction permit for low-power television station K64DR, channel 64, was granted to Broadcasting Systems, Inc. on August 23, 1989.
-It was the second channel 64 construction permit in Phoenix; the first was owned by KNIX-FM 102.5 and dropped when the FCC decided to add a full-power channel 61 allocation to Phoenix, posing potential interference problems were it and channel 64 to both be built.
+An original construction permit for low-power television station K64DR (channel 64) was granted to Broadcasting Systems, Inc. on August 23, 1989.
+It was the second channel 64 construction permit in Phoenix; the first was owned by KNIX-FM (102.5) and dropped when the FCC decided to add a full-power channel 61 allocation to Phoenix, posing potential interference problems were it and channel 64 to both be built.
 The station was quickly built and was licensed on October 31, just two months later.
 It was affiliated with Telemundo and aired very little local programming.
 In December 1990, the station was sold to Hispanic Broadcasters of Arizona, Inc., which owned Tucson Telemundo affiliate "KHR" (later KHRR).
-Channel 64 grew quickly: it had 19 local staff by 1995, even though Cox Communications cable carried the national feed instead.
-In 1996, after LPTV stations were allowed to adopt four-letter call signs, K64DR (frequently known as "KDR") became KDRX-LP.
+Channel 64 grew quickly: it had 19 local staff by 1995, even though Cox Cable carried the national feed instead.
+After low-power TV stations were allowed to adopt four-letter call signs, K64DR (frequently known as "KDR") became KDRX-LP.

 In October 1997, KDRX-LP added a Spanish-language newscast produced locally by ABC affiliate KNXV-TV (channel 15).
-The station would begin producing its own newscast a few years later after moving into KNXV's former Phoenix studio facility.
+The station began producing its own newscast a few years later after moving into KNXV's former Phoenix studio facility.

 The station was sold to Apogeo Television Phoenix LLC in 1999 and moved to channel 48 in 2000, improving over-the-air reception.
-They became a Class A television station a year later when that class of station was approved by the FCC.
-The locally produced newscast and the move to in-core channel 48 helped them to qualify for the new status, giving them primary station protection during the digital television conversion of full-service stations, and guaranteeing them an opportunity to upgrade to digital TV.
-In December 2002, Telemundo acquired KDRX-LP and KHRR for $19 million apiece.
+KDRX became a Class A television station a year later when that class of station was approved by the FCC.
+The locally produced newscast and the move to in-core channel 48 helped it to qualify for the new status, giving KDRX primary station protection during the digital conversion of full-service stations and guaranteeing it an opportunity to upgrade to digital TV.
+In December 2002, NBC acquired KDRX-LP and KHRR for $19 million apiece, making them part of the Telemundo-owned stations division.